Mohd-Tajammul/Bank-Loan-Performance-Analysis/README.md

 # Bank-Loan-Performance-Analysis
-This Project analyzed the percentage of Good and Bad Loan Applications
+This Project analyzed the percentage, Impact and Overcomes of Good and Bad Loan Applications
 # Tools Used
 - MYSQl
 - PowerBI